br3nd0g/Webscrape-Currency-Converter/README.md

 ## Next Steps

 To allow the actual full name such as "British Pounds" to be entered, and to allow any amount to be entered, such as 1000 swedish krona.

+## What I Used

+https://realpython.com/beautiful-soup-web-scraper-python/ was the website i used to teach myself about webscraping with python, it is useful, check it out! :)